Filo & Peri: Career

 Filo & Peri were discovered and signed by Armin van Buuren to his Armada record label.
 They ranked in the DJ Mag Top 100 in 2006 and 2007.

 Filo & Peri have held the number one spot on the Billboard dance chart with their hit single "Anthem", as well as an entry into the UK National Top 40.

 Their debut artist album Nightplay hit shelves in November 2009 on Vandit Records.

-Outside the studio, Filo & Peri have been playing in nightclubs across the world.
-From Amnesia in Ibiza to the far reaches of Luxy in Taiwan and back in their home country at Nocturnal Festival.

 Discography

 More complete information can be found on Filo and Peri's Discogs page.